pfgeiger/RedbookLibrarySQL/README.md

-# Once click deploy to Bluemix
+# One click deploy to Bluemix
 To deploy to your Bluemix, click this button

 [![Deploy to Bluemix](https://bluemix.net/deploy/button.png)](https://bluemix.net/deploy)